Climate Resilient Burlington

 September 16, 2023 Food for Feedback event

-Climate Resilient Burlington is currently at this stageThe City of Burlington will be hosting Food for Feedback, a community engagement BBQ.
+Climate Resilient Burlington has finished this stageThe City of Burlington will be hosting Food for Feedback, a community engagement BBQ.
 Join us on Saturday September 16 from 12:00 p.m. - 4:00 p.m. at Central Park, 2299 New St .
 Vegetarian and Halal options are available.

 Note: in case of inclement weather, the event will be held indoors at the Burlington Seniors' Centre.